garysheng/faithwalk-os/principles/sever-your-ties-with-modern-culture.md

 Severing ties with sinful culture requires rethinking everything:

 **Your friendships.** Most people in your current circle are not walking toward Christ—they're walking away from Him or standing still.
-They will pull you back into old patterns because your transformation threatens their comfort with compromise.
+They will pull you back into old patterns because your transformation threatens their comfort with compromise. *[See: Keep Your Crew Tight and Holy](keep-your-crew-tight-and-holy.md)* for guidance on building genuinely supportive spiritual friendships.

 **Your entertainment.** The content you consume shapes your desires.
 If it celebrates what God calls sin, it's shaping you in the wrong direction. *[See: Recognize and Resist Sinfrastructure](recognize-and-resist-sinfrastructure.md)* for how platforms are engineered to maximize temptation.